Jeremy’s life is changing. It leaves him with a question: Are all of these changes good?

 After lunch they joined Greg and Nikki and walked to Lyle’s house for the APUSH study group.
 All five had read ahead and were ready to go over the material to see how much they’d retained, and even more important, what they hadn’t retained.
 After two hours they came away feeling that this was a very effective way to prepare for their midterm.

-“Even more important,” Lyle said, “we’ll also be prepared for the final exam in May.”
+“Even more important,” Lyle said, “we’ll also be prepared for the subject exam in May.”

-“Where do you go to take your AP final exams?”
+“Where do you go to take your AP subject exams?”
 Nikki asked Jeremy.

 “I’m taking three AP classes,” Greg said.
 “They’re the same ones that I was taking at Yorktown High.
 I was able to transfer into the same AP classes at Northgate.
 I have my APUSH final at seven o’clock in the morning, then AP Computer Science at in the afternoon on Saturday, May 9th.
 I have AP Physics in the afternoon on Sunday, May 10th.
 All AP finals for our district are at a place called the Willow Center in Concord.
 It’s a long drive, and it isn’t near BART.
 Nikki and I’ll have to get someone to drive us there and drive us home.”